fyx99/news-cronscripts/README.md

 ## Scripts:

-1. backup.sh
+**backup.sh**

-Purpose: Creates a backup of essential project files and databases.
+Purpose: Creates a backup of the postgres database to a S3 bucket using psql.

-2. clean.sh
+**clean.sh**

-Purpose: Cleans temporary and unnecessary files from the project directory.
+Purpose: Cleans temporary and unnecessary files from the VM + prunes all old Docker artefacts.

-3. newsaggregate_process_features.sh
+**newsaggregate_process_features.**

 Purpose: Processes news data to extract and analyze specific features.

-4. newsaggregate_reprocess_text.sh
+**newsaggregate_reprocess_text.sh**

-Purpose: Reprocesses text data for normalization and consistency.
+Purpose: Reprocesses text data in batches to clean and enhance the overall dataset (dedupe, filter out bad data etc.).

-5. newsaggregate_rss.sh
+**newsaggregate_rss.sh**

-Purpose: Fetches and aggregates news data from RSS feeds.
+Purpose: Fetches and aggregates news data from many RSS feeds using a Crawler.

 ## How to use: